Randomization

 • Email Notification

-Step 2: Choose blinding method and randomization algorithm
+Step 2: Configure blinding and algorithm

 In Blinding Method and Algorithm settings, select Edit.